Concept

 People with Intellectual and Developmental Disabilities and COVID-19 Outcomes

-- People with IDD had higher prevalence of specific co-morbidities associated with poorer COVID-19 outcomes such as hypertension, heart disease, respiratory disease, and diabetes
+- Prevalence of Co-morbidities: People with IDD have a higher prevalence of co-morbidities associated with poorer COVID-19 outcomes, such as hypertension, heart disease, respiratory disease, and diabetes.

-- Overall case-fatality rates similar for those with IDD (5.1%) and those without
+- Overall Case-Fatality Rates: The overall case-fatality rates are similar for those with IDD (5.1%) and those without.

-- Case-fatality rates in this study were similar for people with and without IDD when not accounting for age, but considerably different when accounting for age
+- Age Adjustment Impact: Case-fatality rates are similar when not accounting for age, but differ considerably when age is controlled or accounted for.

 0